RachelSilverstein/HT-PAMDA-2/README.md

 # Analysis

 There are two main sections of the analysis:
 1) **Randomized PAM library quality control**: Assess the distribution of PAM sequences in an untreated randomized library control.
+This step is optional; if the uncleaved library is pooled together with a timepoint library then you can proceed to step 2.
 2) **HT-PAMDA data analysis**: Analyze HT-PAMDA data to define PAM preferences of CRISPR-Cas nucleases.

 Example data has been provided to run both sections of the analysis.